hadekoya/CloudNative/2-reusable-aws-python/README.md

 ## Requirement

-- Python
+- Python 3
 - pip - to install boto3 and pylint
-- AWS CLI - you should have configired your AWS CLI
+- AWS CLI - you should have configured your AWS CLI

 ## Dependencies